 - Skill in operating general office machines.

-- Skill in written and oral communication.
+- Skilled in effective written and oral communication.

 - Ability to set up and maintain an accurate filing system.

 - Ability to attend to detail and follow tasks through to completion.

 - Ability to organize, set priorities, and stick to strict deadlines.

 - Ability to work effectively under pressure and be flexible.

 - Ability to work independently with minimal supervision.